pysat/pysat/docs/tutorial/tutorial_orbit.rst

 Loading by Orbit
 ^^^^^^^^^^^^^^^^

-Orbit determination acts upon data loaded in the IVM object, so to begin we must load some data (first downloading it if necessary).
+Orbit determination acts upon data loaded in the ``f15`` object, so to begin we must load some data (first downloading it if necessary).

 .. code:: python